 Evaluation criteria: (not listed in the order of priority)

-Grant recipients will have to submit a scientific and financial report after each financial year of the project to DST.
+Grant recipients are required to submit a scientific and financial report after each financial year of the project at AISTDF portal.

 For any further information and/or questions, please contact:

 Mr. R.K.
 Sharma, Sr. Director (Scientist-F)

 R.No-18 D, Technology Bhavan,

 Department of Science & Technology (Govt of India)

 Sectoral Development Directorate, ASEAN Economic Community (AEC) Department

 ASEAN Secretariat | 70 A Jalan Sisingamangaraja | Jakarta 12110 Indonesia